Gaming PC Specs: Recommended System Requirements

 How Much RAM is Good For PC Gaming?

-The standard amount of RAM is 16GB for gaming workloads.
+The standard amount of RAM for gaming workloads is 16GB.
 As of 2023, we are in between DDR4 and DDR5 for available RAM for modern systems, at a significant price and specs between the two.
 Depending on the intended workload, like streaming or a workstation, research how much RAM is needed and at what speed it is beneficial before committing to hardware.

 A GPU from the RTX 30 series and a CPU from Intel’s 12th series are popular combinations in today's market.
 Options like our Apex Gold are a great entry-level value system for those wanting to get into PC gaming.